brownplt/vscode-language-pyret/README.md

 Currently just syntax highlighting.
 In the future, it would be great to have linting, debugging, and all the other things that are cool to have in language extensions.

 # How To
 To install manually, clone into ~/.vscode/extensions.
-Hopefully this will be published in the VS Code extension gallery soon.
+Also accessible through the  VS Code extension gallery soon.